linxingchen/cobra/README.md

 * "extended_circular" - the query contig was joined and exteneded into a circular genome.
 * "extended >= 10k" - the query contig was joined and extended at least 10 kbp.
 * "extended < 10k" - the query contig was joined and extended fewer than 10 kbp.
-* "extended_failed" - tthe query contig was not able to be extended due to differeentt reasons.
+* "extended_failed" - tthe query contig was not able to be extended due to different reasons (i.e., "COBRA rules", "DNA break or low abundance" and "Unexpected_assembly_break_or_short_piece_missing").

+## Citation
+The manuscript is in preparation (Chen et al., in preparation).